 This point is far from academic.
 It has been correctly pointed out over the years by a number of observers that by arbitrarily excluding changes in the prices of certain assets that conventional inflation measures only capture part of the change in monetary value.
-In the modern American economy this can be readily seen in action.
+In the modern American economy, this can be readily seen in action.
 Money in its modern format can be exchanged for bananas or stocks, which is to say that stocks and bananas are substitutes for one another.
 Over the last ten years or so it has been fashionable on Wall Street to talk about deflation, as in “China is exporting deflation because of its low wages.”
 At the same time, the price we have had to pay for future earnings of the S&P 500 has soared.
 Do low or falling wages represent deflation?
 Not necessarily.
 They may be symptomatic of it, but they are not proof.

 A more serious discussion of inflation requires that its legal, institutional, ethical and moral dimension be examined.
 It is not for nothing that in ancient times the priestly caste monopolised the business of money and the truth of the matter is that in some ways things have not changed much.
-Because money has varied functions as medium of exchange, unit of account, and store of value, it is important, indeed vital, that it be dependable.
-That is the reason, and in my opinion the only reason, why gold is attractive as money.
+Because money has varied functions as a medium of exchange, a unit of account, and store of value, it is important, indeed vital, that it be dependable.
+That is the reason and in my opinion the only reason, why gold is attractive as money.
 Because of its unique characteristics, it is dependable.

 That is why inflation is problematic, and why even those who argue that it can be positive base their conclusions conditionally on inflation being both moderate and predictable.
-This may well be so over the course of the ordinary business cycle, but it is far from obvious, at least to me, that it is so or even can be so over a longer credit cycle.
+This may well be so over the course of the ordinary business cycle, but it is far from obvious, at least to me, that it is so or even can be so over a long credit cycle.
 The reason for this is that such cycles are long.
-To get a feel for this consider: the last time the US economy was in a similar position as it is in today was some thirty-five years ago.
+To get a feel for this considers: the last time the US economy was in a similar position as it is in today was some thirty-five years ago.
 Does anyone seriously think that the Federal Reserve has a planning horizon that long?
-In the mid ‘80s Paul Volcker was asked why he had done such and so and he replied that in central banking one deals with yesterday’s problems today, not with tomorrow’s, or words to that effect.
+In the mid-‘80s Paul Volcker was asked why he had done such and so and he replied that in central banking one deals with yesterday’s problems today, not with tomorrow’s, or words to that effect.
 This was nothing more than an honest description of the realities of politics.

 Indeed, the real problems with inflation do flow from politics, because there is no more political act that the granting of the right to issue money.
 Today we are living with the consequences of the Federal Reserve Act of 1912, which created the Federal Reserve System, a collection of private corporations owned by the very institutions that it supposedly regulates, and which profit from the money monopoly that Congress granted the Fed.